 BTEC Subsidiary Diploma accepted in combination with two A levels.

-International Baccalaureate Diploma: 6, 5, 5 in Higher level subjects plus 32 points overall
+International Baccalaureate Diploma: 6, 5, 5 in Higher level subjects plus 32 points overall.
+Higher level subjects need to include the required subjects as defined for the A-level qualification, where applicable.

 Learn more about international entry requirements